m-cat/Descent/README.md

 ##Current State (3-9-2014)

 Began implementing items.
 They can be placed in stashes on the ground and the top one viewed.
 Still to be implemented are picking items up and an inventory.
 Also added a water type tile and a structure for furniture (i.e. doors), but haven't tested them yet.
+Added a FOV algorithm.

 ###To Do